 Children need to be able to express themselves so they can be heard.
 They need to discover different ways to create and communicate and develop the confidence to express their ideas.
 We can help by truly listening, treating all behaviour as communication, which it is, and providing a language-rich environment and plenty of opportunities for expressive arts.

 Is this place fair for us?

-What we've outlined here is pretty theoretical.
-In our childminder training, we translate this theory into practicality so we can make it real, and help our 21st-century children with their 21st-century childhoods.
+What we’ve outlined here is pretty theoretical.
+In our training for the Early Educators that work in our Home Nurseries, we translate this theory into practicality so we can make it real, and help our 21st-century children with their 21st-century childhoods.